-The critical determining factor here as to whether penalties and attorneys fees are appropriate, is whether th insurance company's actions were "arbitrary, capricious and without probable cause."
+The critical determining factor here as to whether penalties and attorney's fees are appropriate is whether the insurance company's actions were "arbitrary, capricious and without probable cause."
 In other words, did the insurance company have a good reason to deny the payments?
 All too often, the answer is NO.

 Sadly, most injured employees wait too long before hiring an attorney.

 It is never a good idea for an injured employee to wait until he or she "needs" an attorney, as by that time, the employee's rights have likely already been reduced, and the employee's claim value already diminished.

 During the time before an employee hires an attorney, the insurance company is likely devaluing the employee's claim, and on the road to denial by stripping away the rights of the injured employee.
 For example, besides simply delaying an employee's claim, the insurance company will:

 - Send the employee to the doctor of its choice, not of the employee's choice, which can produce medical records that can drastically limit or eliminate the claim.

 - Unfairly limit or deny appropriate medical care, often causing permanent negative health and legal effects.